shiraZadok/BasicTrieTree/README.md

 # BasicTrieTree
-The last project in C-class.

 #### Description:
 In this project we build a basic trie-tree.

 Words that are represented only in lowercase can be stored in the tree.

 There are two printing functions:
 * printAllWords -Print the list of words seen in the input along with the number of occurrences per word in ascending lexicographic order.